Alexey Bychenok

-Alexey Bychenok (born 31 July 1986) is a Russian male cross-country skier and biathlete who is also engaged with the Paralympic athletics.
+Alexey Bychenok (born 31 July 1986) is a Russian male Para cross-country skier and biathlete who also competed in Para athletics.
 He represented Russia at the 2014 Winter Paralympics and competed in the biathlon events.
 Alexey claimed his first Paralympic medal for Russia after claiming a silver medal in the men's middle sitting event during the 2014 Winter Paralympics.

 Biography

-Alexey Bychenok was born on 31 July 1986 in Temirtau, Russia (now situated in Kazakhstan).
+Bychenok was born in Temirtau, Russia (now situated in Kazakhstan).
 He had an injury that he sustained in 1995 caused his legs to be amputated.
 He took the sport of cross-country skiing in 2010.

 Career

-Alexey Bychenok competed in the 2014 Winter Paralympics, which was his first Paralympic event and took part only in the biathlon events despite being a more specialised cross-country skier.
+Bychenok competed in the 2014 Winter Paralympics, which was his first Paralympic event and took part only in the biathlon events despite being a more specialised cross-country skier.
 He maximised the opportunity to represent his country in the 2014 Winter Paralympics which was held in his home soil and managed to clinch a silver medal in the 12.5 km middle sitting category.

-He decided to compete in the Paralympic athletics as well in addition to Paralympic Nordic skiing and competed in few international Athletics Championships including the 2015 London Marathon, 2015 IPC Athletics World Championships.
+He decided to compete in the Paralympic athletics as well in addition to Para Nordic skiing and competed in few international Athletics Championships including the 2015 London Marathon, 2015 IPC Athletics World Championships.
 He claimed a bronze medal in the men's 200m T54 event as a part of the 2015 IPC Athletics World Championships.

-Alexey Bychenok was originally named in Russian squad for the 2016 Summer Paralympics but the team was disqualified to compete in the Olympics and Paralympics mainly due to the Doping scandal.
+Bychenok was originally named in Russian squad for the 2016 Summer Paralympics but the team was disqualified to compete in the Olympics and Paralympics mainly due to the Doping scandal.
 He was not selected to compete for Neutral Paralympic Athletes at the 2018 Winter Paralympics at the 2018 Winter Paralympics as Russia was banned from competing from both 2018 Winter Olympics and in the 2018 Winter Paralympics, though he was considered for selection earlier by the Russian Paralympic Committee.